I just ran across another article in a health magazine touting the benefits of tart cherry supplements or juice.

 Still, there is some slight evidence in small studies that a certain type of tart cherry, Montemorecy, may contain enough melatonin to affect sleep.

-Tart cherry juice has long been recommended to control gout, an inflammatory condition where uric acid crystals get into a joint, usually the big toe, and cause extreme pain.
+Tart cherry juice has long been recommended to control gout.
+Gout is an inflammatory condition that typically attacks the big toe, and is extremely painful.

 Daily doses of tart cherry juice may lower uric acid in the blood and prevent gout attacks.
 However, it isn’t recommended to treat an acute case of gout.